magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after searchable attributes get loaded
+*  If one wants to do something after searchable attributes get loaded

 ### 62. catalog_block_product_list_collection